End-to-End Object Detection with Fully Convolutional Network: Related Work

 \subsection{Fully Convolutional Object Detector}

-Owing to the success of convolution networks~\cite{he2016deep,song2019learnable,song2019tacnet,song2020rethinking,li2020learning,zhang2019glnet}, object detection has achieved tremendous progress during the last decade.
-Modern one-stage~\cite{lin2017focal, liu2016ssd, redmon2018yolov3, song2020fine} or two-stage detectors~\cite{ren2015faster, lin2017feature, cai2018cascade} heavily rely on the anchors or anchor-based proposals.
+Owing to the success of convolution networks~\cite{he2016deep, song2019learnable, song2019tacnet, song2020rethinking, li2020learning, zhang2019glnet, zhang2019latentgnn}, object detection has achieved tremendous progress during the last decade.
+Modern one-stage~\cite{lin2017focal, liu2016ssd, redmon2018yolov3, song2020fine, qiu2020borderdet, ge2021lla} or two-stage detectors~\cite{ren2015faster, lin2017feature, cai2018cascade} heavily rely on the anchors or anchor-based proposals.
 In these detectors, the anchor boxes are made up of pre-defined sliding windows, which are assigned as foreground or background samples with bounding box offsets.
 Due to the hand-designed and data-independent anchor boxes, the training targets of anchor-based detectors are typically sub-optimal and require careful tuning of hyper-parameters.
 Recently, FCOS~\cite{tian2019fcos} and CornerNet~\cite{law2018cornernet} give a different perspective for fully convolutional detectors by introducing an anchor-free framework.
-These methods provide a simpler and more flexible detection pipeline with less hand-crafted hyper-parameters, which are further demonstrated effectiveness on some challenging datasets.
 Nevertheless, these frameworks still need a hand-designed post-processing step for duplicate removal, {\em i.e.}, non-maximum suppression (NMS).
 Since NMS is a heuristic approach and adopts a constant threshold for all the instances, it needs carefully tuning and might not be robust, especially in crowded scenes.
 In contrast, based on the anchor-free framework, this paper proposes a prediction-aware one-to-one assignment rule for classification to discard the non-trainable NMS.